shanep/shanep.github.io/parts/syllabus-boiler.md

 you to go to the testing center.
 It is the students responsibility to schedule their own appointment in a timely fashion.

-## Late Work - Class Interaction
+## Class Interaction Policy

 All class interaction assignments must be completed within the time frame specified on canvas or **during the lecture** unless prior arrangements have been made.
 Assignments that are intended to be interactive are only valuable when everyone is participating at the same time.
-It is not fair for a student to expect their fellow classmates to respond or watch your submission that is 2 days late when everyone else submitted on time.
+It is not fair for a student to expect their fellow classmates to respond or watch your submission that is late when everyone else submitted on time.
 The secret code for the syllabus quiz is "green".

 This applies (but is not limited to) to the following assignment types: